-The purpose of this priority is to increase the number and improve the quality of personnel, including multilingual personnel and personnel from racially and ethnically diverse backgrounds, who are fully credentialed to serve children who have high-intensity needs in early intervention and special education.
+The purpose of this priority is to increase the number and improve the quality of related services personnel, including multilingual personnel and personnel from racially and ethnically diverse backgrounds, who are fully credentialed to serve children who have high-intensity needs in related services

-The priority will fund high-quality projects that prepare scholars in early intervention and special education at the bachelor's degree, certification, master's degree, or educational specialist degree levels for professional practice in natural environments, early childhood programs, classrooms, school settings, and in distance learning environments serving children with disabilities who have high-intensity needs.
+The priority will fund high-quality projects that prepare scholars in related services at the bachelor's degree, certification, master's degree, educational specialist degree, or clinical doctoral degree for professional practice in natural environments, early childhood programs, classrooms, school settings, and in distance learning environments serving children with disabilities who have high-intensity needs.

-Absolute Priority: Preparation of Early Intervention and Special Education Personnel Serving Children with Disabilities who have High-Intensity Needs.
+Absolute Priority: Preparation of Related Services Personnel Serving Children with Disabilities who have High-Intensity Needs.